-In the absence of a voluntary assignment of unemployment compensation benefits, the Department of Health and Human Services shall implement income withholding as provided in this Article for IV-D cases.
+In the absence of a voluntary assignment of unemployment compensation "(f) benefits, the Department of Health and Human Services shall implement income withholding as provided in this Article for IV-D cases.
 The amount withheld shall not exceed twenty-five percent (25%) of the unemployment compensation benefits.
 Notice of the requirement to withhold shall be served upon the Employment Security Commission and payment shall be made by the Employment Security Commission directly to the Department of Health and Human Services pursuant to G.S.
 96-17.
 96-17 or to another state under G.S.
 52C-5-501.
 Except for the requirement to withhold from unemployment compensation benefits and the forwarding of withheld funds to the Department of Health and Human Services, Services or to another state under G.S.
 52C-5-501, the Employment Security Commission is exempt from the provisions of G.S.
 110-136.8."

 Section 6.
-The General Statutes are amended by adding a new section to read:
+Article 9 of Chapter 110 of the General Statutes is amended by adding a new section to read: